Kendall Gill: NBA career

 From 1996 to 2001, Gill played for the Nets, scoring a career-high 41 points on January 14, 1997, helping the team reach the 1998 playoffs, and leading the league in steals in 1998–99.
 On April 3, 1999, Gill recorded 11 steals in a game against the Miami Heat, tying a single-game record set by Larry Kenon during the 1976–77 season.
-In this game, he also recorded 15 points and 10 rebounds for a rare points-rebounds-steals triple-double.
+In this game, he also recorded 15 points and 10 rebounds for a rare points-rebounds-steals triple-double; he is the last player to record a triple-double with points-rebounds-steals.
 Gill's final season in New Jersey, the 2000–01 season, was shortened by injury, allowing him to play in only 31 games during the season.

 In his final four seasons in the NBA, Gill played the 2001–02 season with the Miami Heat, the 2002–03 season with the Minnesota Timberwolves, and the 2003–04 season with the Chicago Bulls, before completing his career with the Milwaukee Bucks in 2004.

 In his 15 seasons in the NBA, Gill played in 966 games for seven teams.
 He also appeared in 27 playoff games for four teams.
 He was a member of the NBA All-Rookie Team in 1991 and went on to compile 12,914 points, 2,945 assists, and 4,002 rebounds during his career.

 Personal life

 Gill was raised in Matteson, Illinois.
 He is married to Wendy Gill, and has two boys, Phoenix and Kota.

 Gill was a professional boxer who had his first bout on June 25, 2005, at the age of 37.

 In 1994, Gill made an appearance as himself in a Nickelodeon TV show My Brother and Me.
 He appeared on the January 23, 2008 edition of Spike TV's Pros vs. Joes.

 In 2004 his house was featured on MTV Cribs.

 On May 15, 2010, Gill sang a rendition of "Take Me Out to the Ballgame" at Wrigley Field, home of the Chicago Cubs, as they took on the Pittsburgh Pirates.

 Gill has provided analysis during pregame and postgame shows on Comcast SportsNet Chicago for Chicago Bulls games.
 On March 22, 2013, Gill was suspended by Comcast SportsNet for the remainder of the 2012–13 season after a reported physical altercation with analyst Tim Doyle in the Comcast SportsNet newsroom.
 In September 2013, Gill indicated that he was not returning to the station.
-However, he was rehired by Comcast SportsNet in late 2015.
+However, he was rehired by Comcast SportsNet in late 2015..

+With the end of Comcast SportsNet, Gill moved to the newly-launched Chicago Sports Network for pre- and post-game analysis for Chicago Bulls broadcasts.
+This started with the NBA pre-season in October, 2024.

 In 2017, Gill was signed as a free agent in the BIG3 basketball league by Power to take the place of Corey Maggette after he suffered an injury during the season.